There are definitely more than five things every new Boston Marathon runner needs to know to have a successful race.

 You can use these water stops as a walk break if you need it, but get off to the side and out of everyone’s way.
 If you do walk the water stops start early in the race before your muscle tighten up.
 Don’t wait until you are in trouble.

 You will need three gels for the 5k, 10K and 10 mile refueling.
 I would bring a 4th for late in the race, just in case.
-If you’re having a rough day you may need that extra gel after the mile 21.5 Clif Energy Zone.
+If you’re having a rough day you may need that extra gel after the mile 21.5 Maurten Hydrogel Depot.

-If Clif Shots tie your guts into knots, then bring six or seven of what ever works for you.
+If gels tie your guts into knots, then bring six or seven of what ever works for you.
 If Lemon Lime Gatorade makes you hurl, then bring your own beverage and just take water as needed.

 A belt full of seven gels and a few drink bottles may seem like a lot.
 But if you fuel properly, by the half-marathon mark half your supplies should be gone.
 And if you are struggling late in the race that last gel will seem like Lembas.